 I see vaccines as imperfect but overwhelmingly beneficial technologies that save lives all over the planet.
-I grew up using herbs and homeopathy on an organic farm, but I also received childhood vaccines.
-Similarly, both of my children are fully vaccinated (given on a spread-out schedule to monitor for any potential adverse effects along the way).
+I grew up using herbs and homeopathy on an organic farm (I’ll share some natural immune support recommendations below), but I also received childhood vaccines.
+Similarly, both of my children are fully vaccinated (given on a spread out schedule to monitor for any potential adverse effects along the way).
 I have received the flu shot annually for at least 10 years and on multiple occasions was the only person in my family to evade a really bad bout of influenza, which allowed me to care for them and continue working as a physician.
 This January, I was fortunate to receive both doses of the Pfizer coronavirus vaccine.
 I got “the shot” because I want to protect my family and my patients from a potentially deadly disease, and because I need to stay healthy to take care of them!
 The only side effect I experienced was a sore arm, and I recognize my luck given my co-workers’ and patients’ experiences with severe flu-like symptoms.
 I feel even more fortunate to have been protected when my husband contracted the virus towards the end of that same month and I did not, even though he was not able to self-isolate from me.

 Should COVID Vaccinations Be Mandatory?

 I strongly believe in personal autonomy and healthcare freedom.
 I am not a proponent of forced vaccines.
 I did not support California SB 277 (which removed the personal belief exemption for vaccines required for entry into public schools).
-I am not an apologist for “Big Pharma,” and I resoundingly criticize the profit-driven model that makes the coronavirus vaccines and many other life-saving treatments out of reach for poor people around the world, including those in our wealthy nation.
+I oppose the profit-driven model of healthcare that makes the coronavirus vaccines and many other life-saving treatments out of reach for so many people around the globe.

 Are COVID-19 Vaccines Safe?